dag7dev/awesome-anbernic/README.md

 ## First steps

 - Replace included SD card with renowned brands immediately.
 Included SD card are generally cheap and error-prone.
-- Verify you're using the correct charging block.
+- Verify you're using the correct charging adapter.
 - (optional) Flash custom firmware to have more flexibility.
+- (optional) Try Android on supported Anbernic console.
+While booting the console, hold the F button.
 - Charge your console: NEVER ever use a fast charger! **Use 5V/1A only**.

 ### Charging your console